neoteaika/odyssey/music/README.md

 			tracks - 6
 			sections - 1 (in, a)

+	iron - The Gun Pointed at the Head of the Universe sq.v1 - 50%
+		inst.v1 - 80% (Percussion nearly finished, vox/synth in progress)
+		mx.v1 - 50%
+		stems - Yes (Percussion version only)
+			tracks -
+			sections -

 	night_trvl - Under Cover of Night [ST] sq.v1 - 40%
 		inst.v1 - 70%